 RESOURCES AND PARTNERS

 We are all in this together.
-Whether you are a parents, educator, counselor, motivational speaker or trusted adult, we all have a responsibility to work together to empower your children and teens to make safe and healthy choices online.
+Whether you are a parent, educator, counselor, motivational speaker or trusted adult, we all have a responsibility to work together to empower your children and teens to make safe and healthy choices online.
 I have been so fortunate to come in personal contact with amazing people who are equally committed to making a difference.
 In fact, I have developed new friendships along the way and am I excited to call them partners.
 I wanted to share their information with you as they can be a great resource for you.
 I introduce to you the Digital Empowerment Project™ Partners!

-AVAILABLE ONLINE RESOURCES:
+INFORMATIVE ONLINE RESOURCES:

-THE DIGITAL EMPOWERMENT PROJECT PARTNERS:
+THE DIGITAL EMPOWERMENT PROJECT PARTNERS.
+THEY ARE THE BEST!

 DIGITAL EMPOWERMENT PROJECT CANADA

 Matt Richardson is an expert on internet safety, cyber respect, and building a positive online image (among others).
 His clients include; numerous schools and community agencies, Belleville Children’s Safety Village, First Nation’s communities, CFB Trenton Military Family Resource Centre, and a large school board where as a consultant he designs e-learning modules and teacher resources.
 His background working in politics and the provincial and federal civil service and OSINT experience give him a unique and fulsome perspective which has resulted in programs that cover the full spectrum of online safety and digital well-being”.
 In 2019 Matt founded the “Digital Empowerment Project” (Canada) in partnership with retired Internet Crimes Against Children (ICAC) investigator Scott Frank.
 Web Link: https://www.digitalempowermentproject.ca